djaus2/AthsVideoRecording/README.md

 ## About MauiMediaRecorderVideoLib

 > Nb: Video is stored /Movies folder.
 Filename is juxtaposed with date.
+Can optionally also optionally start time to the the video filename which this app can parse and use.

 A .NET MAUI library for Android video recording using MediaRecorder with camera preview and stabilization features.